-The State Emergency Service Directorate provides strategic oversight and supports SES regions.
+The directorate provides strategic oversight and supports SES regions.
 The SES State Coordination Branch delivers on the department's organisational priorities and objectives, providing management of SES governance, business improvements, capability functions and implementation of new projects and initiatives.
 This is achieved through the provision of business support to SES regions and volunteers, delivering on the Commissioner's responsibilities as described in the Fire and Emergency Services Act 1990.